Is there a link between Mobile Phones and Cancer?

 What do organisations conclude about mobile phones and cancer?

 Mobile phones are more likely to cause harm by distracting drivers or even waling int o ther pedestrains of lamp posts.
 In 2011, the International Agency for Research on (IARC), classified cell phone use as “possibly carcinogenic to humans,” based on limited evidence from human studies, limited evidence from in rodents, and inconsistent evidence from mechanistic studies.
-The America Cancer Society (ACS) commented that there could be some cancer risk associated with radiofrequency energy, but the evidence is not strong enough to be considered causal and needs to be investigated further but in the mean time individuals could limit their radiofrequency energy exposure with the guidelines listed below.
+The America Cancer Society (ACS) commented that there could be some cancer risk associated with radio frequency energy, but the evidence is not strong enough to be considered causal and needs to be investigated further but in the mean time individuals could limit their radio frequency energy exposure with the guidelines listed below.
 The National Institute of Environmental Health Science (NIEHS) states that the weight of the current scientific evidence has not conclusively linked cell phone use with any adverse health problems, but more research is needed.
-The USA Food and Drug Administration (FDA) notes that isolated studies reporting biological changes associated with radiofrequency energy have failed to be replicated in human epidemiologic studies.
+The USA Food and Drug Administration (FDA) notes that isolated studies reporting biological changes associated with radio frequency energy have failed to be replicated in human epidemiologic studies.
 In 2015 the European Commission Scientific Committee concluded that the available data do not show an increased risk of brain tumors or other cancers of the head and neck region for either adults or children.

-Ways to reduce exposure to radiofrequency energy from cellphones?
+Ways to reduce exposure to radio frequency energy from cellphones?

 Mobile phones are more likely to cause harm by distracting drivers or even waling into other pedestrians or lamppost.
 The likelihood of them causing cancer is small but until further definitive trials are conducted these common sense measure seem sensible: